hashgraph/hedera-smart-contracts/tools/analysis/precompile-contract-functions-analyzer/README.md

 # Precompile contract functions analyzer

-Analyze all mainnet contracts, whether they are using some of the precompile contract functions and how many times each precompile function is used.
+Analyze all mainnet contracts, whether they are using some of the precompile contract functions, and how many times each precompile function is used.

 ## Requirements
 - node >= 18.13.0